DFHack/dfhack/README.rst

 the script.
 Shift-ESC retains the current viewport, and also exits from the 'q' mode to main menu.

+.. admonition:: DISCLAIMER

-**DISCLAIMER**: Siege engines are a very interesting feature, but currently nearly useless because they haven't been updated since 2D and can only aim in four directions.
+    Siege engines are a very interesting feature, but currently nearly useless because they haven't been updated since 2D and can only aim in four directions.
 This is an attempt to bring them more up to date until Toady has time to work on it.
 Actual improvements, e.g. like making siegers bring their own, are something only Toady can do.

 =========